 So, for example, any livestock farms, fish farms, arable farms, PYO (pick your own), market gardens or bee keepers producing food for human consumption.

-One of the requirements of the EU Regulation is that, with few exceptions, all food businesses must be approved or registered with their local authority.
+One of the requirements of the Regulation is that, with few exceptions, all food businesses must be approved or registered with their local authority.
 More information on food business registration or approval is available on the GOV.UK website.Back to top

 The farm-to-fork approach of the legislation includes requirements for primary producers.
-EU Regulation (EC) No 852/2004 contains various conditions and guides to good hygiene practice, which food businesses, including farmers and growers, will have to comply with as appropriate.
+Regulation (EC) No 852/2004 contains various conditions and guides to good hygiene practice, which food businesses, including farmers and growers, will have to comply with as appropriate.
 The requirements for farmers and growers are fairly basic hygiene procedures.
 As food businesses, they will have to ensure that hazards are controlled appropriately.